Before you go

 Smoking Issue

 You might be startled and annoyed when you discover that smoking is relatively common in Indonesia.
-Be sure to stay away children from it.
-Although Indonesian people’s awareness on smoking ban is increasing and lots of public places are promoting campaign on smoking ban by facilitating smoking room, put on mask when strolling around is a safe choice.
-If it is possible, you may ask for non smoking area.
+Be sure to stay away from children from it.

 For Female Travelers

-Indonesia is generally a safe country for female travelers.
-However, considering that the Indonesian are still quite conservative, so wearing clothes that do not bare too much skin is the best option to respect local culture.
-In big cities, solo traveler is common.
+In big cities, solo travelers is common.
 On the contrary, you maybe be asked why you travel alone, particularly when you visit rural areas.
-Crime against women rarely occurred in Indonesia.
-Nonetheless, it's wise to not be alone on the streets late at night, and to take a taxi or ride-sharing car if you're heading back late.
+Crime against women rarely occurs in Indonesia.
+Nonetheless, it’s wise not to be alone on the streets late at night and to take a taxi or ride-sharing car if you’re heading back late.